- FIRE DANGER EXTREME - STAGE 2 BURN BAN IN EFFECT: Updated 06/11/2026 - For fire restriction information call (719) 836-4160.

 Welcome to the

-The Indian Mountain Property Owners Association (IMPOA), a nonprofit corporation registered in 1985 in the State of Colorado is not an HOA.
+The Indian Mountain Community Alliance (IMCA), is a nonprofit corporation registered in 1985 in the State of Colorado.
 It acts, informs, educates and advocates on issues of concern to property owners to maintain the quality of life in Indian Mountain.
-IMPOA is a voluntary organization of all Indian Mountain property owners.
+IMCA is a voluntary organization of all Indian Mountain property owners.
+IMCA is not a Homeowners Association: for more details on the difference between IMCA and a traditional HOA, click here.

 Try out our new Venmo payment page as the preferred method to pay your annual membership or even make donations.
 It is very simple!

-The Annual Meeting of IMPOA is August 1, 2026, at the Community Center.
+The Annual Meeting of IMCA is August 1, 2026, at the Community Center.
 Time to be determined.

 Volunteering